coredns/coredns.io/content/plugins/autopath.md

 autopath @kubernetes
 ~~~

-Use the search path dynamically retrieved from the kubernetes middleware.
+Use the search path dynamically retrieved from the kubernetes plugin.

 ## Bugs

-When the *cache* middleware is enabled it is possible for pods in different namespaces to get the
+When the *cache* plugin is enabled it is possible for pods in different namespaces to get the
 same answer.